Interactive Power to Frequency Dynamics Between Grid-Forming Inverters and Synchronous Generators in Power Electronics-Dominated Power Systems: Detailed Mathematical Description of Converters for Simulation

 The $p_e$ and $p_m$ responses of each device are presented in Fig. \ref{fig: power load step}.
-Note that the $p_e$ response is identical for each device; because the voltage dynamics are near ideal, the electrical power is primarily determined by network changes and not the device dynamics.
-The slight $p_{e}$ overshoot is a relic of the constant power load modeling in PSCAD load impedance values are modulated every half cycle.
-The first order relation of $p_{m,I}$ and $p_{e,G}$ is obvious in the GFM traces, and at a much faster rate than the SG response, which corroborates the singular perturbation application.
-The $p_{m,G}$ follows a second order response complete with overshoot and oscillations, as well as the initial acceleration and inflection change.
+Note that the $p_e$ response is identical for each device; the electrical power is primarily determined by network changes because the output voltage is held nearly constant.
+The first order relation of $p_{m,I}$ and $p_{e,G}$ is evident in the GFM traces, which manifest at a faster rate than the higher order SG response, corroborating the timescale separation impetus for the singular perturbation application.
+The $p_{m,G}$ follows a second order response complete with overshoot, oscillations, initial acceleration, and inflection change.

-The results of two standard benchmarks, the IEEE 9 and 39 bus test systems, that were used to validate our analysis are presented in the next two sections.